Translation-Symmetric Market: Enabling Incentive Compatibility For DER Aggregation: Conclusion

 \section{Conclusion}

-This paper addresses the challenge of achieving incentive compatibility in hierarchical market structures for distributed resource aggregation, where increased individual market power at lower levels makes incentive compatibility more challenging to achieve.
-We propose the concept of a translation-symmetric market (TSM) framework characterized by market-clearing models that maintain identical structural forms across all hierarchical levels.
-The proposed mechanism exhibits two fundamental properties: inductive property of incentive compatibility from upper levels to lower levels (Proposition 2) and price invariance across all market levels (Proposition 3).
-These properties ensure that competitive market conditions and accurate value assessments are maintained, even at the smallest and most granular market levels, as long as sufficient competition exists at the top level.
+This paper addresses incentive compatibility in hierarchical market structures for distributed resource aggregation, where greater individual market power at lower levels can weaken truthful reporting incentives.
+We introduce translation symmetry in electricity markets, characterized by VPP--DER interaction models that maintain identical structural forms across hierarchical levels.
+Under the stated assumptions, the proposed mechanism has two key properties: an inductive property of incentive compatibility from upper levels to lower levels (Proposition 2) and price invariance across market levels (Proposition 3).
+Together, these properties help preserve competitive conditions and enable consistent value assessment across levels, provided that sufficient competition exists at the top level.

-The propositions presented in this paper are proven for a special case and demonstrated in a toy-model case study, which serves to illustrate the core properties of TSM.
-For more general cases involving complex constraints such as power flow constraints, network constraints, and other operational limitations, these propositions remain hypotheses that require further investigation in future work.
+The propositions presented in this paper are proven for a special case and demonstrated in a toy model case study, which illustrates the main properties of this translation-symmetry-based approach.
+Future work will extend the analysis to settings with general network constraints, imperfect top-level competition, and broader empirical tests across multiple market days and resource portfolios.

 \appendices